CambridgeNuclear/SCONE/docs/User Manual.rst

    SCONE can be run to visualise geometry without actually doing transport, by including ``--plot`` when running the application.
 In this case the visualiser has to be included in the file.
+   Certain special materials use particular colours during plotting.
+Void regions are plotted in black.
+Regions outside the geometry are plotted in white.
+   Undefined regions are plotted in light green.
+Overlap regions are plotted in red.

 Nuclear Data
 ------------